-This document constitutes the annual report by the digital radio multiplex transmission licensees in Adelaide, Brisbane, Melbourne, Perth and Sydney (JVCs) under section 118PN of the Radiocommunications Act 1992 (Cth) (Radiocommunications Act) for the 2013-2014 financial year.1
+This document constitutes the annual report by the digital radio multiplex transmission licensees in Adelaide, Brisbane, Melbourne, Perth and Sydney (JVCs) under section 118PN of the Radiocommunications Act 1992 (Cth) for the 2014-2015 financial year.1

-On 22 April 2009, the Australian Competition and Consumer Commission (ACCC) determined that an ACCC-modified access undertaking was to apply to multiplex transmission capacity services by the JVCs pursuant to section 118NF(5) of the Radiocommunications Act (the access undertaking).
+On 22 April 2009, the Australian Competition & Consumer Commission (ACCC) determined that an ACCC-modified access undertaking was to apply to multiplex transmission capacity services by the JVCs pursuant to section 118NF(5) of the Radiocommunications Act (the access undertaking).

 On 19 June 2013, the JVCs submitted a request to the ACCC to vary the access undertaking and the access agreement incorporated within it.
-Following a consultation process conducted by the ACCC, the JVCs withdrew their request on 4 November 2013.
-On 7 November 2013, the JVCs submitted a revised request for a variation of the access undertaking, taking into account feedback from stakeholders in response to the previous variation request.
-The ACCC accepted the revised variation on 19 December 2013.
+Following consultation with stakeholders, the ACCC accepted a revised variation to the access undertaking on 19 December 2013 pursuant to section 118NH of the Radiocommunications Act.